ESGF/DiagnosticsViewer/README.md

 3. Create the database: `python manage.py migrate`
 3. Create a superuser: `python manage.py createsuperuser`
 3. Run the server in the stack of your choice.

+This project was created in a collaboration of Lawrence Livermore National Laboratory and Oakridge National Laboratory